Houston tops Oregon State, reaches 1st Final Four since '84

 BIG PICTURE

 Oregon State: The Beavers were 14-12 to close the regular season before making an unexpected run to the Pac-12 Tournament title.
-That was likely their only path to an NCAA bid, and it opened the door for Wayne Tinkle's squad to throw a bit of madness into March in only its second tournament appearance since 1990.
-Ultimately, the Beavers fell short of the program's first Final Four appearance since 1963.
+That was likely their only path to an NCAA bid, and it opened the door for Tinkle's squad to throw a bit of madness into March in only its second tournament appearance since 1990.
+The Beavers regrouped by shooting 56% after halftime while committing just two second-half turnovers, but ultimately fell short of the program's first Final Four appearance since 1963.

+“This team is full of competitors and winners,” Thompson said, adding: “Tonight just wasn't our night.”

 Houston: The Cougars stuck to what got them here.
 They held the Beavers to 35% shooting in the first half before Oregon State found some openings.
 The Cougars finished with a 41-29 rebounding advantage and a 19-7 edge on the offensive glass.
 It was part of the toughness that Sampson has demanded regardless of whether shots were falling.
 Sampson is in the Final Four for the second time; he took Oklahoma there in 2002.